St. Louis Lions

 St. Louis Lions was an American soccer team based in St. Louis, Missouri, United States.
-Founded in 2006, the team plays in USL League Two, the fourth tier of the American Soccer Pyramid.
+Founded in 2006, the team played in USL League Two, the fourth tier of the American Soccer Pyramid.

 The team played its home games at the Tony Glavin Soccer Complex in Cottleville, Missouri, since 2006.
 The team's colors were green and white.

-In 2011 the Lions became a partner with Celtic Football Club, which has sent coaches from its Youth Academy to help Lions’ players and coaches.
-Some Lions players and coaches have traveled to Glasgow to observe and take part in the Academy.
+In 2011 the Lions became a partner with Celtic Football Club, which sent coaches from its Youth Academy to help Lions’ players and coaches.
+Some Lions players and coaches traveled to Glasgow to observe and take part in the Academy.

 History

 The St. Louis Lions entered the PDL in 2006 under the leadership of Scottish-born former professional Tony Glavin, who played for Queen's Park in Scotland in the 1980s and for the old St. Louis Steamers in the Major Indoor Soccer League.
 The first couple of games were difficult for the Lions, as they struggled to find their feet in the PDL.
 They lost their opening fixture 2–0 to Des Moines Menace, and despite a come-from-behind 3–2 win over Sioux Falls Spitfire, finished their first month in competition with just four points on the board.
 However, the 0–0 tie with Colorado Springs Blizzard on May 28 initiated an astonishing 12-game unbeaten streak which stretched to the end of the season.
 The Lions were rampant, tallying several impressive victories (3–0 over West Michigan Edge, 5–1 over Cleveland Internationals), and keeping their home at the Tony Glavin Complex a fortress.
 Despite this, the Lions just failed to make the playoffs, beaten into fourth place in the Heartland Division by their strong opponents -but nevertheless, 7 wins and 27 points in their debut season was a promising beginning for the franchise.
 Strikers Lawrence Olum and Tommy Heinemann were the top scorers with 17 goals between them.

 The 2007 season was better still for the Lions, as they made the playoffs for the first time, at the second attempt.
 The Lions were certainly one of the more entertaining teams in the division, going through the entire season without a single tie: wins included several high-scoring encounters with Springfield Demize, an impressive 4–1 road victory over Thunder Bay Chill that featured a hat trick from Tommy Heinemann, a see-sawing 4–3 win over Indiana Invaders at the beginning of July, and a devastating 8–0 demolition of Springfield which saw them secure their playoff spot before the final weekend.
 The Lions finished the year second in the Heartland behind Thunder Bay, but their trip to the post-season was a short one, as they were comprehensively beaten 4–1 by Great Lakes champions Michigan Bucks.
 Tommy Heinemann was again the Lions' top scorer with 14 goals, while Jarius Holmes tallied 7 assists.